Dai Vernon

 David Frederick Wingfield Verner (June 11, 1894 – August 21, 1992), better known by his stage names Dai Vernon (pronounced alternatively as "DIE" or as "DAY" as in David) or The Professor, was a Canadian magician.

 Vernon's sleight of hand technique and knowledge, particularly with card tricks and close-up magic, garnered him respect among fellow magicians, and he was a mentor to them.

 From 1963, he worked at and lived out his last decades at the Magic Castle, an exclusive specialty nightclub in Hollywood, Los Angeles, California.
+Vernon retired officially from performing in 1990 at the age of 96.

-Biography
+Early life

-Vernon was born in Ottawa, Canada as David Frederick Wingfield Verner.
+Vernon was born in Ottawa, Canada, as David Frederick Wingfield Verner.
 While performing, he often mentioned that he had learned his first trick from his father at age seven, adding wryly that he had "wasted the first six years" of his life.
 His father was a government worker and an amateur magician.

 Vernon studied mechanical engineering at the Royal Military College of Canada in Kingston, Ontario, but by World War I he had moved to New York City.

 Vernon first fell in love with magic when he was seven years old after his father took him to see a magic show.
 The first real magic book Vernon owned was an early edition of The Expert at the Card Table, by S. W. Erdnase.
-By the time he was 13 Vernon had memorized the contents of the book.
+By the time he was 13, Vernon had memorized the contents of the book.
 He also had an encounter with another up-and-coming young magician from his town, Cliff Green, who asked Vernon, "What kind of magic do you do?"
-Vernon responded by asking the Green to name a card.
+Vernon responded by asking Green to name a card.
 Upon pulling a pack of cards from his pocket, Vernon turned over the top card of the deck to reveal the named card and replied to Green "That's the kind of magic I do.
 What kind of magic do you do?"

-As a young man, Vernon moved to New York where, in the back room of Clyde Powers' magic shop, he found favor among other magicians of the era, including Dr. James William Elliott, Nate Leipzig, and Harry Kellar.
+As a young man, Vernon moved to New York City where, in the back room of Clyde Powers's magic shop, he found favor among other magicians of the era, including Dr. James William Elliott, Nate Leipzig, and Harry Kellar.

 He began to use the first name "Dai" after a newspaper used the abbreviation in place of "David"; the paper was using the Welsh nickname for David.
 When Verner first moved to the United States, the male member of a popular ice-skating pair had the surname Vernon; Americans continually mistook Verner's last name to be the same as the popular ice skater, and eventually, the magician became fed up with correcting people and simply adopted "Vernon" as well.